developerdehuysser/website/content/home/about.md

 # Biography

-I'm a freelance developer, coach, architect and facilitator working at Cegeka.
-My interests include IoT, mobile computing and programmable matter.
-I lead and coach a small but very competent team that develops patient support platforms for UCB.
+I'm a freelance developer, coach, architect and facilitator working for various clients, including Cegeka, Proximus and the UCLL.
+My interests include IoT, mobile computing, programmable matter and coffee.
+For the moment, I lead and coach a small but very competent team that develops patient support platforms for UCB.